 Analysis: Most employees who left employment from the District would do so through retirement.
 In 2008, there were three retirements of long-term employees, two of which were known and planned for, and one unplanned retirement that contributed to a 28% loss in District experience.
 In 2011, the two retirements were planned for and known.
 In 2012-2014 there were no retirements.
 In 2015 one employee retired.
 In 2016 there were no retirements.
 Anticipated retirements; have been addressed through the succession plan implemented in 2015.
 For 2016 the District began to include turnover other than retirements also.
 In 2017 two District employees retired with 52 years of experience.
 In 2018 one District employee retired with 28 years of service.
-In 2019 two employees retired with 34 years of experience.
+In 2019 two employees retired with 34 years of experience and in 2020 the District Manager retired with 10 years of West Bay experience.
+In 2021 the District saw one retirement in the Maintenance Department.